A curved beak (hookbill) is among the defining characteristics of psittacine birds.

 Feeding Others

-A parrot will not only use its beak to feed itself but also to provide nourishment to other birds.
+A parrot will not only use its beak to feed itself but also to provide nourishment to others.
+This can be part of a courtship ritual.
+More commonly, parrots feed chicks using their beak.

 When a parrot lays eggs, she’ll gravitate toward softer food that can be regurgitated to feed hatchlings.